rust-lang/book/second-edition/nostarch/chapter16.md

 Here we’ll work up to a program that has one thread to generate values and send them down a channel, and another thread that will receive the values and print them out.
-We're going to be sending simple values between threads using a channel for the purposes of illustration.
-Once you're familiar with the technique, you could use channels to implement a chat system, or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the results.
+We’re going to be sending simple values between threads using a channel for the purposes of illustration.
+Once you’re familiar with the technique, you could use channels to implement a chat system, or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the results.

-First, we'll create a channel but not do anything with it in Listing 16-6:
+First, we’ll create a channel but not do anything with it in Listing 16-6:

 Filename: src/main.rs